arrayfire/arrayfire-js/CONTRIBUTING.md

 - Don't overuse comments, write clean, good structured code instead
 - KISS
 - YAGNI
-- DRY if it's not contradicts with KISS
+- DRY if it not contradicts with KISS

 ## C++